If you want to discreetly track your health and wellness without a huge screen on your wrist, there are still plentiful options.

 Withings ScanWatch Light

-The ScanWatch Light is smaller, lighter ScanWatch – and pleasingly cheaper too.
-It comes in an even smaller 37mm case, which is given a glow-up compared to the reserved ScanWatch 2.
+The ScanWatch Light is smaller, lighter ScanWatch 2 – and pleasingly cheaper too.
+And it comes in an even smaller 37mm case, which is given a glow-up compared to the reserved ScanWatch 2.

-It drops the advanced health features, so ECG, SpO2 and temperature tracking and all cut.
+It drops the advanced health features, so ECG, SpO2 and temperature tracking are all cut.
+So it suits those looking for a general overview of health, which we feel is the bigger cross-section of people looking at discreet wearables.

 It’s more a fitness tracker than a health watch, without those key health sensors – so it’s better suited to those who want to keep tabs on step count and general heart health.